tfsumon/byteboltsec-hugo-test/content/english/blog/small-business-data-breach-consequences.md

 ---
 date: "2023-05-14"
 title: "Small Business Data Breach Consequences"
-image: "images/blog/What Is a Data Breach All You Need to Know in 2023.png"
+image: "images/blog/10 Small Business Data Breach Consequences in 2023.png"
 description: "Small business data breach consequences can be devastating.
 Learn how to protect your business with the best practices."
 author: "Breachsense"
 draft: false
 ---

-# 10 Small Business Data Breach Consequences in 2023

 Small businesses are a prime target for cybercriminals due to their lack of resources and focus on security.